metadata-research/yamz/README.md

     brew install postgresql

-Make sure the postgres server is running.
+Make sure the postgres server is running, for example, with

+    brew services info postgresql

 You may want to configure your computer so that the server starts automatically on reboot.
-On macOS, for
+On macOS, for example:
-example:

     brew services start postgresql

 on Ubuntu:

 ## Postgres default users

 The default unix admin user, postgres, needs a password assigned in order to connect to a database.
-To set a password:
+To set a password,

-Enter the command:
    `sudo passwd postgres`

 You will get a prompt to enter your new password.